lich-uct/molpher-lib/molpher-lib/docs/source/usage/glossary.rst

         For example, an iteration is commited when `ExplorationTree.extend` is called.

     morph generation
-        The morphs attached to the tree upon commitment of a `morphing iteration`.
+        The morphs attached to the tree upon commiting a `morphing iteration`.

+    chemical space path
+        A consecutive sequence of `morphs <morph>` created by iteratively applying a `chemical operator <chemical operators>` on the newest morph on the path.

+    chemical space
+        ..  todo:: document

+    morphing parameters
+        ..  todo:: document